 The SECARB Program is divided into three phases, all three of which are funded by DOE and cost-sharing partners.
 Phase I (2003-2005) focused on characterizing the geology and potential terrestrial sequestration options in the Southeast, culminating in the development of an action plan for small-scale geologic carbon sequestration field demonstrations.

-SECARB recently completed its final year of its Phase II Validation program (2005-2010).
+SECARB completed its Phase II Validation program (2005-2010).
 The team implemented the action plan from Phase I and validated various technologies with small-scale injections in the field.
 Phase II includes field tests in four locations.

 The 10-year Phase III Development program began in 2007 with a goal to develop an integrated CO2 capture*, transportation, and geologic storage project utilizing post-combustion CO2 captured from a coal-fired power generating facility.
 Phase III includes two projects.
 The Early Test, currently underway in Mississippi, will inject at a rate of 1.5 million tonnes of CO2 per year for 18 months.
 In August 2009, the team met a milestone of monitoring an injection of more than 1 million tonnes of CO2, the largest volume to date.
-As of November 2010, the CO2 volume injected is over 3 million tonnes.
-Information from the Early Test will be applied in Fiscal Year 2011 at the Anthropogenic Test, a fully integrated carbon dioxide capture, transportation, and geologic storage project.
-During the Anthropogenic Test, the SECARB team will inject approximately 100,000 tonnes of CO2 per year for three years, with an additional post-injection monitoring and verification period.
+As of January 2015, the CO2 volume stored is over 5 million tonnes.
+Knowledge gained from the Early Test is applied at the Anthropogenic Test, a fully integrated CO2 capture, transportation, and geologic storage project.
+The Anthropogenic Test conducted integrated operations from August 2012 to September 2014.
+During this time, more than 114,000 tonnes of CO2 was stored at the site.
+The project currently is in its post-injection site closure and monitoring phase.

 Southern States Energy Board